MatthijsKamstra/haxenode/haxenode/installation.md

 The HaxeFoundation maintains the [hxnodejs](https://github.com/HaxeFoundation/hxnodejs) externs.

-Beside the hsxnodejs externs I suggest you install [https://github.com/clemos/haxe-js-kit](https://github.com/clemos/haxe-js-kit) as well.
-It has all the externs this documentation is written upon.
+Beside the node externs I suggest you install [https://github.com/clemos/haxe-js-kit](https://github.com/clemos/haxe-js-kit) as well.
+It has all the externs this documentation based upon.